jxnwxx/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-## Some features
-For parsing the commands entered by the user, some examples are the AddAppointmentCommandParser and DeleteAppointmentCommandParser.
-They are used to extract the appointment information provided, along with the index of the patient to operate on.

 ### Adding appointment feature

 The following activity diagram summarizes what happens when the `AddAppointmentParser` attempts to parse the user's input: